0x4849a/Assignment1/README.md

 Or
 https://archive.org/download/20160201011841/2016-02-01-0118-41.flv

+The app should support any SDK that is >= 10, and it may support SDKs lower than that.
+I tested it on my phone which is SDK 10 and it works fine since I use support libraries.
+As well, it worked fine on SDK 18-19 on the Emulators.

 The app is designed so that a user can add any number of fuel logs at one time by clicking "Add a Fuel Log".
 The app will only return back to the main activity where the fuel logs are shown if the user clicks the back button on their device.